nrawat/flightSearch/README.md

 -   oneWayPrice - price for each side
 -   airline - specific airline

-Returns all flights combination of forward and return flights and also shows journey time, number of stops, price and commutes.
+Returns all combination of forward and return flights and also shows journey time, number of stops, price and commutes.

 ###One way flight search
 http://localhost:8080/XYZTravels/searchFlights?fromCity=Hyderabad&toCity=New%20Delhi&departureDate=20180725&oneWayPrice=7200